trslater/blog-base-two/docs/posts/moller-trumbore.md

     I've brought the negative sign inside parentheses with the ray direction.
 This is to emphasize that the distance is non-negative and that this term is pointing in the opposite direction as the ray.

 Let's stop to think about what this equation means.
 We can think of each side of the equation representing a different path.
 By setting these paths equal, we're not saying they travel the same distance, but that they have the same *displacement*.
 In other words, if a traveler starts down either path from the same location, they will arrive at the same destination.
 Notice that the LHS explicitly tells us that if we start at $A$, we'll arrive at $E$.
 That means that if the path defined by the RHS starts at $A$, it too will arrive at $E$.
 This makes conceptual sense.
 Imagine we already have the exact $t$ and $u$ of our solution.
 If we start at $A$ and travel $u$ percent of the way to $B$, we'll be at the intersection point.
 If we then travel *from* the intersection point $t$ units in the *opposite* direction as the ray, we'll arrive back at $E$, the ray origin.

+Try dragging the slider to the right to help visualize traversing these paths:

+<iframe src="https://www.desmos.com/calculator/n7jmqtboel?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

+!!! note
+    I've removed the axes to emphasize that we are just interested in the vectors.
+The points are included just to show how these vectors relate to the problem.

 Now the question becomes, how do we solve for $t$ and $u$?
 Decomposing the vectors into their components reveals that what we are really dealing with a system of equations: